 A dust survey at the Peko Mine Site was commenced in 2016 to determine if there is the potential for human health impacts from windblown tailings.
 A monitoring network was set up to collect continuous dust monitoring data.
-The final report including results from the monitoring and air quality modelling is expected to be provided early 2018.
+The final report including results from the monitoring and air quality modelling was provided in 2018.

 A groundwater investigation is being undertaken at the Redbank Mine Site to determine the mechanisms for seepage of contaminated water into the receiving environment.
 The site investigation works included an electromagnetic survey and hydrogeological drilling program which provided further information about hydrogeological conditions and a more extensive monitoring network in the shallow aquifer.
 Monitoring of groundwater from the installed monitoring wells is ongoing.

 A fish survey was commenced in 2016 in response to concerns raised by traditional owners about potential risks to human health from consuming fish and molluscs in the creeks downstream of Redbank.
 Consultations were made with the Traditional Owners to help understand the cultural, harvesting and consumption aspects of aquatic species.
 Two rounds of aquatic biota sampling have been completed from permanent river pools using a combination of fishing methods.
 Laboratory analysis has been completed of fish, water and sediment samples.
 The final project report is expected to be completed in early 2018.

 A detailed bathymetric survey of the flooded pit at Redbank was undertaken to collect accurate high resolution data of the pit to produce a digital terrain model of the submerged pit envelope.
 The survey also quantified the volume of water contained in the pit.